-Obtaining a recognised environmental certification for any new project
+Obtaining a recognised environmental certification for any new project renovated since 2018 have been certified (or are in the process of being certified).

 For villages built as well as for large-scale renovation, the Group aims to obtain an eco-certification (BREEAM Good minimum or equivalent in mountain resorts and Very Good minimum or equivalent elsewhere).